About me

 [arxiv]

 This work originated from our submission to the IEEE SPS Signal Processing Cup 2025, where our team (Straw Hats) was the 1st runner-up.
 The task involved classifying human faces as deepfake or real.
-Our approach utilized MaxViT, CoAtNet, and EVA‑02 as backbone models, fine-tuned with supervised contrastive loss to enhance feature separation.
-Final predictions were obtained through a majority voting ensemble across the backbone classifiers.
+For binary classification tasks like this, clearly separating features helps models generalize better to hard-to-classify cases.
+Building on this, our methodology employs MaxViT, CoAtNet, and EVA‑02 as backbones, fine-tuned using supervised contrastive loss to enhance feature separation.
+The final prediction is obtained through majority voting on the classification heads of the individual backbones.
+Supervised contrastive loss produces well-separated embedding spaces, while ensembling captures different perspectives from multiple models.

 Experience